AetherraLabs/Aetherra/README.md

 ## 🌌 **Introducing `.aether` Workflows**

-`.aether` is Aetherra's experimental domain-specific language (DSL) designed for AI-native programming.
+`.aether` is Aetherra's revolutionary domain-specific language (DSL) designed for AI-native programming.
 It enables you to define workflows, goals, and actions in a human-readable format that Lyrixa can understand and execute.

 ### **Why `.aether`?**